medisoft/tumin/README.md

 * Unit
     + The base unit tumin is suggested as 90 million coins with 8 decimals distributed in about 200 years
 * Capable of paper money like bills
+    + Bills with good security and double spending protection
+* Human friendly account
+    + An account composed by only letters from A to Z, case insensitive

 ### How it works